id-bioinfo/TIPars/README.md

 # Acknowledgements

-- This project is supported in part by Hong Kong Research Grants Council General Research Fund (17150816).
+- This project is supported by Hong Kong Research Grants Council General Research Fund (17150816).